-Brand name: Actamin, Anacin AF, Aurophen, Bromo Seltzer, Children's Tylenol, Mapap, M-Pap, Pharbetol, Silapap Childrens, Tactinal, Tempra Quicklets, Tycolene, Tylenol, Vitapap
+Brand names: Actamin, Anacin AF, Aurophen, Bromo Seltzer, Children's Tylenol, ... show all 14 brands Mapap, M-Pap, Pharbetol, Silapap Childrens, Tactinal, Tempra Quicklets, Tycolene, Tylenol, Vitapap

 Drug class: Miscellaneous analgesics

 What is Silapap Childrens?

 Silapap Childrens is used to reduce fever and relieve minor pain caused by conditions such as colds or flu, headache, muscle aches, arthritis, and menstrual cramps.